What is ME / CFS?

 What can you do if there’s no cure or treatment available?

 As we don’t yet have the medical research and understanding for CFS/ME, I have been trying anything and everything.
 I’m working with a nutritionist from a private specialist clinic in London, trying to use food as medicine and supplement any deficiencies.
-I’m also privately seeing another specialist Doctor who is a GP, functional medicine practitioner and acupuncturist.
+I’m also seeing an acupuncturist who is also an experienced medical Doctor, so is a great source of knowledge.
 I’m trying yoga, meditation, Traditional Chinese Medicine, acupressure, tui na, Tai chi, qigong, reiki, EFT, energy healing, grounding, chakra balancing and alignment.
 I see a cranial osteopath, which I found helps remobilise my spine, plus I do feel the benefits from weekly acupuncture.
 The good news is that I have completely overcome my fear of needles (I have had so many blood tests in the last year I’m practically a pin cushion).
 I’m learning a lot and am open to trying anything, I just want to get better ASAP.

 What does it feel like to have ME / CFS?

 Have you ever been really ill, with a nasty flu or virus, where you’re so tired you can’t get out of bed?
 You don’t have the energy to do anything, no matter how much you want to.
 Have you ever been too exhausted to even watch TV or read as you just don’t have the concentration?
 Even talking can be a major effort and everything can become overwhelming with sensory overload?

 What about a killer hangover, where you’re so sick that every sound, smell, even light hurts?
 You can feel like a zombie, when your body feels poisoned and can’t function.
 I have had some killer hangovers in my time, but at least with a hangover you know it’s temporary and you can swear never to drink again (until the next time!).
 Imagine, however, if you never got better, even once you slept or got over the virus/hangover itself.